shamdiggl/copymoveforgery_detection/README.md

 # Copy-Move Forgery Detection Using SIFT, DBSCAN, and DeepLabV3

+This project is made for the course project of EE475, Fall 2024 semester.
+Project done by Serkan Hamdi Güğül (repo owner) and GÖksun Güney Küçük.
+Both had done equal contribution.

 ## Project Overview

 With the widespread use of digital images in communication, social media, and forensic applications, ensuring the integrity and authenticity of visual content is critical.
 Copy-move forgery is a common manipulation technique where image regions are copied and pasted within the same image.
 This project explores a robust approach to detect such forgeries using: